Dlouhé stráně

 Dlouhé stráně (Lange Lenth) is a mountain in the Hrubý Jeseník mountain range in the Czech Republic.
 It has an elevation of 1354 m above sea level.
 It is located in the municipality of Loučná nad Desnou.
+Its summit was cut off to build the upper reservoir for the Dlouhé stráně Hydro Power Plant.
+The mountain is easily recognizable from a distance due to the leveled shape of its summit plateau.

 History

 Until 1978, the summit area of Dlouhé stráně had a dome-shaped appearance, with the peak at an elevation of 1,350.3 m above sea level.
 At that time, the government of Czechoslovakia decided to initiate the construction of the upper reservoir for the Dlouhé stráně Hydro Power Plant, which led to a significant alteration of the mountain's appearance.
 The upper reservoir was built by "cutting off" the summit of the mountain and using the excavated material to expand the base of the reservoir.